 In the Local Court held at

-Notice is hereby given that a question or dispute has arisen between the Commissioner of Public Health (or the Local Health Authority) of the one part and (b) of (c)……………………….. in the State of Western Australia (d) as the registered proprietor of all that piece of land being (e) of the other part, concerning the right of the said Commissioner of Public Health (or the said Local Health Authority) to have registered against the said land under the provisions of Section 372 of the Health Act 1911, and the regulations made thereunder a charge for the amount of dollars and cents …………… claimed by the said Commissioner of Public Health (or the said Local Health Authority) and to which the said (b) objects and that in accordance with the provisions of the said section of the said Act and the said regulations the said (b) has requested that the question or dispute be referred to you for the determination thereof.
+Notice is hereby given that a question or dispute has arisen between the CEO (or the Local Health Authority) of the one part and (b) of (c)……………………….. in the State of Western Australia (d) as the registered proprietor of all that piece of land being (e) of the other part, concerning the right of the said CEO (or the said Local Health Authority) to have registered against the said land under the provisions of Section 372 of the Health Act 1911, and the regulations made thereunder a charge for the amount of dollars and cents …………… claimed by the said CEO (or the said Local Health Authority) and to which the said (b) objects and that in accordance with the provisions of the said section of the said Act and the said regulations the said (b) has requested that the question or dispute be referred to you for the determination thereof.

-The grounds of the objection by the said (b) are those stated in a notice of dispute served by him upon the said Commissioner of Public Health (or the said Local Health Authority) under and in accordance with the said regulations.
+The grounds of the objection by the said (b) are those stated in a notice of dispute served by him upon the said CEO (or the said Local Health Authority) under and in accordance with the said regulations.
 Annexed hereto are the following documents: —

-(1) Copy notice by the Commissioner of Public Health (or the Local Health Authority) of intention to apply for registration of the said charge against the said land; and
+(1) Copy notice by the CEO (or the Local Health Authority) of intention to apply for registration of the said charge against the said land; and

 (2) Copy notice of dispute by the said (b) in objection to the registration of such charge against the said land.